mardix/assembly/docs/docs/index.md

 ### **Jade markup**

-For aesthetic reason, Mocha uses by default Jade (now Pug) template.
+For aesthetic reason, Assembly uses by default Jade (now Pug) template.
 This can switched if you want to use HTML file only

     .row
         .col-md-12
             h1.text-center
-                | Hello Mocha
+                | Hello Assembly

 Becomes